paulkiley/ai-chat-context-keeper/docs/adr/0004-testing-and-tooling-strategy.md

 - `uv` for venv and dependency management.
 - `pytest` for tests with coverage ≥85%.
-- `ruff` for lint and format.
+- `ruff` for lint and format, with line length set to 120.
-- `pre-commit` hooks for local enforcement.
+- `pre-commit` hooks for local enforcement (ruff, commit-msg via Commitizen/commitlint).
 - CI workflows for tests (matrix) and lint.
+In CI, run `ruff check --fix` and `ruff format` before strict checks to reduce noise on PRs (auto-fixes are not pushed).

 ## Consequences